2 Stanford economists win Nobel prize for auction theory

 Both economists are based at Stanford University in California, and Milgrom said he received news of their win “in a strange way.”

 “I got a knock at my door from Bob Wilson,” he told The Associated Press.
-“He was my Ph.D. advisor, and he lives right across the street from me.”
+“He was my Ph.D. adviser, and he lives right across the street from me.”

 Milgrom said students, friends and colleagues had long suggested he and Wilson might be due for the prize.